-With a population of 12,100 in a one sq. mi. neighborhood, Manchester Square is a small area in South LA.
-With over 850 veterans, this neighborhood as a high number of formerly active service members.
+With a population of 12,100 in a one square mile neighborhood, Manchester Square is a small area in South LA.
+With over 850 veterans, this neighborhood has a high number of formerly active service members.
 As the community borders LAX, LAX transfers are popular to and from Manchester Square.
-It’s for the most part a quiet and naturally beautiful and green community, but has been the victim of the continued growth of LAX and a high homeless population as well as high crime levels.
+It’s for the most part a quiet and naturally beautiful and green community but has been the victim of the continued growth of LAX and a high homeless population as well as high crime levels.

 Athens is also located in South Los Angeles and has a population of 10,000 in a 1.3 sq. mi. community.
-With over 252.7 crimes per 10,000 resident, Athens is one of L.A.’s most dangerous neighborhoods.
+With over 252.7 crimes per 10,000 residents, Athens is one of LA’s most dangerous neighborhoods.
 Popular LA party bus and limousine destinations here include the L.A.
 Southwest College and the Chester Washington Golf Course.

 6. Gramercy Park